Connect with us

 Watch what’s never been done

 Obviously, you can’t really watch something that has never been done.
-But medical illustrators can conceptualize new processes and techniques before they become a reality.
+But medical illustrators can help conceptualize new processes and techniques before they become a reality.

 For example, they might illustrate how an experimental drug may theoretically work before it enters testing.
 Similarly, illustrations can be critically important in pre-surgical planning, especially in complex cases.